marlonmetal/avalanche-docs/docs/apis/metalgo/apis/p-chain.md

 :::info

 Once you issue the transaction to add a node as a delegator, there is no way to change the parameters. **You can’t remove a stake early or change the stake amount, node ID, or reward address.** Please make sure you’re using the correct values.
-If you’re not sure, please reach out to us on [Discord.](https://chat.avalabs.org/)

 :::